What Is Cost in Project Management?

 - Labor: The cost of team members’ wages and time working on the project

-- Materials and equipment: Physical tools, software, legal permits, and the like
+- Materials and equipment: Physical tools, software, legal permits, etc.

 - Facilities: The use of external workspaces